 For images, there are also action links that allow you to Edit Image, which takes you to the Edit Media page, or to Delete Permanently to remove the image from your site.

 Audio and video files have embed options instead of alignment, link, and size options.

 The Alignment setting allows you to determine where you would like the image to appear in your content area and how it interacts with any text on the page.
 You have the following image alignment options to choose from:

 |Top row: Left and Right alignments.
 Bottom row: Center and "None" alignments|

-The Link To settings determine the URL/web address to which the image will be linked when clicked on by a visitor to your site.
+The Link To settings determine where someone is taken when they click the image.
 You can specify the following image link settings:

 The Size settings determine the size of the image you are adding to your site.
 By default WordPress creates a range of four image size for you to choose from: